rohya8/mean-stack-interview-questions/README.md

   - security features in your application

   - change detection
-	ngzone
+	 - ngzone
-	which component lifecyclehook called
+	 - which component lifecyclehook called

   - Routing
-	purpose of base href tag
-	lazy loading > what it is? how to implement.
-	router outlet, router links, router state, routerLinkActive
-	Wildcard route
-	Route Guards > Types(CanActivate, CanActivateChild, CanDeactivate,Resolve and CanLoad)

-  - Routing
-	purpose of base href tag
+	 - purpose of base href tag
-	lazy loading > what it is? how to implement.
+	 - lazy loading > what it is? how to implement.
-	router outlet, router links, router state, routerLinkActive
+	 - router outlet, router links, router state, routerLinkActive
-	Wildcard route
+	 - Wildcard route
-	Route Guards > Types(CanActivate, CanActivateChild, CanDeactivate,Resolve and CanLoad)
+	 - Route Guards > Types(CanActivate, CanActivateChild, CanDeactivate,Resolve and CanLoad)

   - Just-in-Time (JIT) vs Ahead-of-Time (AOT)

 ### Mongodb